OpenDriveLab/DriveLM/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Graph Visual Question Answering (GVQA) Dataset <a name="dataset"></a>
 We provide a GVQA dataset, featuring 71,246 keyframes out of 214631 total frames across 1,759 routes with 100% completion and zero infractions.
-All scripts to reproduce the following can be found [HERE](vqa_dataset).
+All scripts to generate the following VQA and keyframe files can be found [HERE](vqa_dataset).

 1. Download the PDM-Lite dataset (330+ GB extracted).
   **Note:** This dataset is based on the PDM-Lite expert with improvements integrated from ["Tackling CARLA Leaderboard 2.0 with